drduh/YubiKey-Guide/README.md

 Keys stored on YubiKey are [non-exportable](http://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-) (as opposed to file-based keys that are stored on disk) and are convenient for everyday use.
 Instead of having to remember and enter passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.
 All signing and encryption operations happen on the card, rather than in OS memory.

-**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey to securely store and read credentials.

-> **Security Note**: If you followed this guide before Jan 2021, your GPG *PIN* and *Admin PIN* may be set to their default values (`123456` and `12345678` respectively).
+**Security Note**: If you followed this guide before Jan 2021, your GPG *PIN* and *Admin PIN* may be set to their default values (`123456` and `12345678` respectively).
 This would allow an attacker to use your Yubikey or reset your PIN.
 Please see the [Change PIN](#change-pin) section for details on how to change your PINs.

 If you have a comment or suggestion, please open an [Issue](https://github.com/drduh/YubiKey-Guide/issues) on GitHub.

+**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey to securely store and read credentials.

 - [Purchase](#purchase)
 - [Prepare environment](#prepare-environment)